Fieseler Fi 166

-In the early 1940s, Erich Bachem, Fieseler's Aircraft's technical manager, developed two designs for a rocket-launched fighter that could reach high altitudes quicker than conventional fighters.
+In the early 1940s, Erich Bachem, Fieseler Aircraft's technical manager, developed two designs for a rocket-launched fighter that could reach high altitudes quicker than conventional fighters.

-Design One
+Design one

 Design one involved a straight-winged jet fighter powered by two Jumo 004 jet engines.
 It would be launched upright by liquid-fuel rockets.
-After attaining an altitude of 3660 meters, the rocket would burn out, disconnect and return to earth via parachute for re-use.
+After attaining an altitude of 3660 meters, the rocket would burn out, disconnect and return to Earth via parachute for re-use.
 The fighter would then engage Allied bombers before landing as a conventional airplane.